adrian-evo/robotframework-sikulixlibrary/README.md

 # robotframework-sikulixlibrary
-The all new, modern, SikuliX Robot Framework library for Python 3.x, based on JPype Python module.
+The all new, modern, SikuliX Robot Framework library for Python 3.x, based on JPype or Py4J Python modules.

+[JPype](https://github.com/jpype-project/jpype) is a Python module to provide full access to Java from within Python.

+[Py4J](https://github.com/bartdag/py4j) enables Python programs running in a Python interpreter to dynamically access Java objects in a JVM.

+This library is a wrapper to SikuliX that is exposing Java functions as Robot Framework keywords, and it can be enabled to use by choice any of the JPype or Py4J modules.
+This is done by creating SIKULI_PY4J environment variable and setting to 1.
+When not defined or set to 0, JPype is used instead.
+Please note that on MacOS, only Py4J can be used, while on Windows or Ubuntu, any of them is working.

-[JPype](https://github.com/jpype-project/jpype) is a Python module to provide full access to Java from within Python, and this library is a wrapper to SikuliX that is exposing Java functions as Robot Framework keywords.
-While in the past the only approach to use Sikuli functionality within Robot Framework was through Remote Server with XML RPC interface, the aim of this library is to replace that approach and make it a lot easier to use SikuliX within Robot Framework projects with a simple Library statement (i.e. no need to start remote server and so on).
+While in the past the only approach to use Sikuli functionality within Robot Framework was through Remote Server with XML RPC interface, the aim of this library is to replace that approach and make it a lot easier to use SikuliX within Robot Framework projects with a simple Library statement
+(i.e. no need to start remote server and so on).

 Also with this implementation is very easy to extend the library with new custom keywords, for example with the purpose to create migration classes to help migrate from current Sikuli libraries or other image recognition alternatives.
 For practical examples check migrate folder.